XpiritBV/CodeToCloud-Workshop/Challenges/Prequisites/Readme.md

        * write:packages
        * read:org
        * workflow
-    3. The name of your Azure DevOps organiration
+    3. The name of your Azure DevOps organization
     4. Your Azure DevOps Personal Access Token with the following scopes:
        * Work Items: Read & Write
        * Build: Read & Execute
        * Project & Team: Read, Write & Manage
     5. The name of the Project in Azure DevOps.
 The project will be automatically created if it doesn't exist yet.
-If the students must use pre-created projects, make sure they are using the Basic Process foa Azure Boards.
+If the students must use pre-created projects, make sure they are using the Basic Process for Azure Boards.
-    6. Your unique suffix (short, oinly lower case letters).
+    6. Your unique suffix (short, only lower case letters).
 This will be used to create the name of the resource group and resources in Azure.
     7. Whether to create/recreate work items in Azure Boards to which the commits and pull-requests will be linked.

 1. A local `settings.json` file has been created in the `.workshop` folder and is automatically ignored by git. **DO NOT COMMIT THIS TO YOUR REPO!**